Every bite of these delicious carrot cake energy balls is packed full of flavour. They’re nut free, vegan and packed full of goodness.

 He’s often more likely to try new things if I’m not watching so hopefully this is a good strategy.
 If you’re looking for lunch box inspiration you can check out my Sneaky Veg lunch boxes on instagram.

 My son’s school, as do many others, has a completely nut free policy and so I’m in the process of adapting many of my recipes that could make good lunchbox fillers.
 Usually I’m rather fond of adding nuts or nut butters for added texture and goodness.

 For these carrot cake energy balls I have used a mixture of sunflower and pumpkin seeds – feel free to use whichever you have.
 I have also added a tablespoon of hemp seeds – sometimes called hemp hearts.
 I’ve only recently discovered these and am loving adding them to everything!

 I was first introduced to hemp seeds by Noelle, a US-based blogger that I follow on instagram.
 She’s got a useful blog post about why they’re so good – they’re packed full of protein for one – on her blog meals for me and my minis if you’re interested in finding out more.

 However, they are completely optional in this recipe so if you don’t have any to hand you can just omit them and your energy balls will still be completely delicious.

 I’ve also made these with prunes rather than dates.
 The real reason for this is that when I went to the supermarket they had sold out of dates.
-Prunes, being much less fashionable, they still had in plentiful supply and it got me thinking that it would be a good idea to use prunes for these energy balls, just to have something different.
+Prunes, being less fashionable, they still had in plentiful supply.
+It got me thinking that it would be a good idea to use prunes for these energy balls, just to have something different.
 They’re perfectly sweet and sticky and work just as well.
 However, do use dates if you prefer.
 If they feel a bit dry soak them in water first.

 Carrot cake nut free energy balls